lyteword/chspurgeon-tod/volume-6/psalm-122.md

 c) Practically: "Let peace rule in your hearts."
 "Seek peace and pursue it."

-2\.What we shall gain if we pray thus—"Prosperity."
+2\.
+What we shall gain if we pray thus—"Prosperity."

 a) Temporal prosperity may thus come.
 God turned again the captivity of Job when he prayed for his friends.